 Please explore this site for additional information on programs, services, and opportunities available in our district.

 The Gilchrist County School District would like to announce that School Grades have been released by the Florida Department of Education.
 Trenton Elementary School has once again earned an “A” school grade and has been an “A” school for 11 consecutive years.
 Bell Elementary School has been rated as a “B” school, which marks the 14th year in a row that this high performing school has been designated by FLDOE as an “A/B” school.
-High school grades are pending release.
+Trenton High School and Bell High School both earned "A"s.
+This marks the 12th year in a row that THS has earned a school grade of an "A" or "B." BHS has earned an "A" for 8 years straight.

 Superintendent Rob Rankin is proud to share that the district, as a whole, has once again earned an “A” rating, continuing the tradition of excellence that has historically been demonstrated.
 “The Gilchrist County School District has never earned a district grade less than an “A” since the inception of the school grading system,” said Superintendent Rankin.
 “We are so proud of the work that our teachers, staff, students, parents, and administration have done to make this happen again this year.”